 Individuals find and cultivate their personal voices as storytellers through education programs and innovative community collaborations which advance media literacy and engage the next generation.

-The Northwest Film Center’s education programs provide learning opportunities and to working filmmakers, aspiring video storytellers, creatives and youth 4th-12th grade through classes, workshops, studios and camps.
+The Northwest Film Center’s education programs provide learning opportunities to working filmmakers, aspiring video storytellers, creatives and youth 4th-12th grade through classes, workshops, studios and camps.
 The Film Center’s programming in filmmaking, video production, animation, and screenwriting and more serves makers who wish to develop their personal vision as a film artist, offering classes and workshops that emphasize media aesthetics in a hands-on context.
 Film Center faculty are working artists who devote a portion of their professional lives to teaching.

 Regional filmmakers are supported as artists, educators, mentors, connectors and community leaders, strengthening cinema’s place in the creative, social and economic sectors of the community.
 Our Filmmaker Services: